scottdavenport/ccc-landing/README.md

 ### Admin Access

 The site includes a secure admin dashboard for managing tournament details and content.
 Admin access is controlled through Supabase user metadata, with role-based access control implemented.
+For security reasons, any unauthorized attempts to access admin pages will result in an automatic logout.
 Contact the project maintainers to request admin access.

 **Edit a file directly in GitHub**